bishonbopanna/bishonbopanna.github.io/_posts/2018-03-14-dissecting-hello-world-spring-boot-web-app.md

     b.
 Move the HWAppController into "io.github.bbop.hwapp" package and since the Application.java resides in the same package and since it has
         @SpringBootApplication annotation which internally has @ComponentScan, the association to dispatcher servlet happens automatically

+    OR
+    <br><br>
+    c.
+Recommended - Move the Application.java into "io.github.bbop" root package and since the Application.java resides in the root package and since it has @SpringBootApplication annotation which internally has @ComponentScan the component scan happens for all the packages under it, including "io.github.bbop.controllers" and the association to dispatcher servlet happens automatically.
+This is the recommended way even by Spring.

 10. Stop + Clean + Start (bootRun) your App.
 Access localhost:8080/dissect-hello-world in your browser.
 You should see the below: